reservoirinvest/aisnp/README.md

 **Note**: Portfolio has 'state' field.

-    - 'solid': Perfect.
+    - 'zen': Perfect.
 Stock with both covering and protecting option positions

     - 'exposed': Stock positions without options
     - 'unprotected': Stock with only covering option position
     - 'uncovered': Stock with only protecting options position
     - 'straddled': Matching call and put options with no underlying stock
+      - ... straddles are for stocks having earnings declaration within naked time horizon
     - 'covering': Short calls or puts with underlying stock
     - 'protecting': Long calls or puts with underlying stock
     - 'sowed': Short options without matching stock positions